 Without a plan, we are doing different things all the time, and therefore it becomes much harder to make improvements because we can’t be sure what is working and what isn’t.

-On a paper or the computer, write down all the sections, and then start filling in what you already have figured out.
+On paper or the computer, write down all the sections, and then start filling in what you already have figured out.
 The empty sections tell you where you need to spend some time thinking and planning.

-It may seem like a lot of work, but if you are serious, it is worth it.
+It may seem like a lot of work, but if you are serious, it’s worth it.
 And if you don’t want to consider these things, then maybe serious trading isn’t really for you anyway.
 Most traders lose money, so a trading plan is one way to help make your way into the few percent that actually make consistent money.

 The Basic Trading Plan – Market + Strategy

-This section of the trading plan helps you build a strategy and decide what markets to trade so that you have something reliable to trade with.
+This section of the trading plan helps you build a strategy and decide what markets to trade so you have something reliable to trade with.
 It also touches on when you will and won’t trade, what timeframes you will trade, and how you will filter your trading choices.